apache/gravitino/docs/trino-connector/installation.md

 Alternatively,
-you can build the Gravitino connector package from the sources and obtain the `gravitino-trino-connector-xxx.tar.gz` file in the `$PROJECT/distribution` directory.
+you can build the Gravitino connector package from the sources and obtain the `gravitino-trino-connector-.tar.gz` file in the `$PROJECT/distribution` directory.
 Please refer to the [Gravitino Development documentation](how-to-build)

 ## Example